Hello Cardano CourseLessons1. Hello World

 > send-lovelace

-> tsx send-lovelace.ts
+> node send-lovelace.ts

 txBodyJson - before coin selection {"inputs":[],"outputs":[{"address":"addr_test1qpvx0sacufuypa2k4sngk7q40zc5c4npl337uusdh64kv0uafhxhu32dys6pvn6wlw8dav6cmp4pmtv7cc3yel9uu0nq93swx9","amount":[{"unit":"lovelace","quantity":"1500000"}]}],"fee":"0","collaterals":[],"requiredSignatures":[],"referenceInputs":[],"mints":[],"changeAddress":"addr_test1qp2k7wnshzngpqw0xmy33hvexw4aeg60yr79x3yeeqt3s2uvldqg2n2p8y4kyjm8sqfyg0tpq9042atz0fr8c3grjmysdp6yv3","metadata":{},"validityRange":{},"certificates":[],"withdrawals":[],"votes":[],"signingKey":[],"chainedTxs":[],"inputsForEvaluation":{},"network":"mainnet","expectedNumberKeyWitnesses":0,"expectedByronAddressWitnesses":[]}